Tom-and-Jim/java-maven-demo/README.md

 2. How to use maven in bazel?
 3. How to use other packages in another package?
 4. IDEA's plugin and commandline about bazel.

+# Guice
+## Bindings
+1. @Providers can not use AOP.
+2. If an object is complex to create, don't use linked bindings or instance bindings.